 Ask an Expert: Industrial Ventilation Design Guidebook, 2nd Edition

-We took the opportunity to ask Dr. Howard D. Goodfellow some questions about the 2nd edition of his book Industrial Ventilation Design Guidebook now in two volumes.
+We took the opportunity to ask Dr. Howard D. Goodfellow, 2021 Engineering Medal of Management recipient, some questions about the 2nd edition of his book Industrial Ventilation Design Guidebook now in two volumes.
 Volume 1: Fundamentals which published in September 2020 with co-editor Risto Kosonen, features the latest research technology in the broad filed of ventilation for contaminant control including extensive updates of the foundational chapters from the previous edition.
-Volume 2: Engineering Design and Applications with co-editor Yi Wang, will feature best practices for specific industrial sectors and publish in 2021.
+Volume 2: Engineering Design and Applications which published in June 2021 with co-editor Yi Wang, features best practices for specific industrial sectors.

 What motivated you to revise this book?

 The systematic design of ventilation systems is not well understood in the global scientific community and the literature is fragmented in different disciplines and in different regions of the world.
 I am a global leader in the industrial ventilation field with an extensive private sector/academic career spanning over several decades in the engineering and research communities.
 My goal was to provide a comprehensive definitive handbook in the ventilation field for the engineering and scientific communities based on updating the Industrial Ventilation Design Guidebook published in 2001 (i.e. a one-stop reference book on science and engineering of ventilation design).

 Can you describe the approach of the book and how it reflects today’s important issues in ventilation design?